Transparency, Quality, and Functionality: The Role of Credential Data in the Alabama Talent Triad

 With the passage of Act 2023-365, Alabama has codified its non-degree credential quality assurance and transparency criteria and the iterative, demand-driven process for developing an annual list of credentials of value that have met the non-degree credential quality assurance and transparency criteria, known as the Compendium of Valuable Credentials.
 Act 2023-365 provides for establishing the Non-Degree Credential Quality and Transparency Committee as a committee of the Alabama Workforce Council.
 These steps provide the basis for sustaining Alabama’s non-degree credential policies over time.

 The Talent Triad is centered on interoperability, or otherwise described as the capacity for data systems to work together, exchanging and making use of information and data without requiring additional effort on the part of end users.
-When considering how to make credential data interoperable, there was one obvious choice for structuring and openly sharing the data- Credential Transparency Description Language (CTDL), the agreed-upon shared language for sharing credential data across systems.
-Using CTDL, the Alabama Credential Registry can support the priorities of Alabama to assure the quality, transparency, and functionality of credentials in a state-wide talent marketplace while also enabling continued participation and updates to the national registry of credentials hosted by Credential Engine.
+When considering how to make credential data interoperable, there was one obvious choice for structuring and openly sharing the data—Credential Transparency Description Language (CTDL), the agreed-upon shared language for sharing credential data across systems.
+Using CTDL, the Alabama Credential Registry can support the priorities of Alabama to assure the quality, transparency, and functionality of credentials in a state-wide talent marketplace while also enabling interoperability opportunities outside of Alabama.

 The rationale behind Alabama developing its own credential registry can be summarized in the following:

-- Transparency: Alabama Talent Triad serves to provide clear and efficient pathways for individuals to gain skills connected to the workforce.
+1. Transparency: The Alabama Talent Triad serves to provide clear and efficient pathways for individuals to gain skills connected to the workforce.
 Efficiency is gained by ensuring individuals can access credentials that build upon what they already know and can do.
-To serve individuals, citizens are able to access their own Alabama Digital Learner Wallet, which interacts with education provider student information systems (SISs) and LMSs to populate verified LERs with competencies, skills, experiences and credentials earned.
-Alabamaians can then use their LERs from various education partners to populate recommendations on which next education opportunities and credential programs are available as well as jobs that match their current skillsets.
-The Alabama Credential Registry works in tandem with the Alabama Digital Learner Wallets in making credential data and stackable sequences transparent while illuminating quality pathways that are personalized for each individual based on their current and desired skill set.
+To serve individuals, citizens are able to build their Learning & Employment Record with verified skills and credentials through the interoperability that is implemented with education provider student information systems (SISs) and LMSs to populate verified LERs.
+Alabamians can then use their LERs from various education partners to populate job and learning recommendations that match their current skillsets.
+The Alabama Credential Registry works in tandem with the Alabama LERs in making credential data and stackable sequences transparent while illuminating quality pathways that are personalized for each individual based on their current and desired skill set.
+The Alabama Credential Registry also ensures the transparency of credentials by including affiliated skills to support that a skills-based economy and making all learning count.

-- Functionality: Furthermore, the Alabama Talent Triad leverages the Credential Registry to provide recommended candidates to employers.
-The Registry is deeply integrated into the Skills-Based Job Description Generator in the Talent Triad that empowers employers to see and leverage credentials and skills within their job descriptions.
-Then, individuals and employers can be matched to each other using a shared credential and skills language.
+2. Functionality: Furthermore, the Alabama Talent Triad leverages the Credential Registry to provide recommended candidates to employers.
+The Registry is deeply integrated into the Skills-Based Job Description Generator in the Talent Triad that empowers employers to see and leverage credentials and skills within their job descriptions that match the LER profiles of job candidates.
+Individuals and employers are thereby matched to each other using a shared credential and skills language.

-- Public Good: The Alabama Talent Triad prioritizes interoperability and their contribution to national efforts to bring credential transparency across the country.
-State leaders also recognized that in order to serve its citizens and uphold its responsibility to facilitate transparency, along with quality and functionality, credential transparency and credential data would ultimately need to be used to drive a broader set of applications under the governance of state leaders.
-As such, regular updates to the
+3. Public Good: The Alabama Talent Triad prioritizes interoperability and their contribution to national efforts to bring credential transparency across the country.
+State leaders also recognized that to serve its citizens and uphold its responsibility to facilitate transparency, along with quality and functionality, credential transparency and credential data would ultimately need to be used to drive a broader set of applications under the governance of state leaders.

 Credential Data and LERs

-The Alabama Credential Registry is valuable as a stand-alone way to understand the credential landscape, but it is only one part of the broader effort of the Alabama Talent Triad to create a talent marketplace where individuals/job seekers, employers, and education providers can easily connect.
+The Alabama Credential Registry is valuable as a stand-alone way to understand the credential landscape, but it is only one part of the broader effort of the Alabama Talent Triad to create a talent marketplace where students, jobseekers, employers, and education and training providers can easily connect.

-To best serve individuals and employers, the lesson was learned early on that what was most critical to matching individuals to jobs were the verified and validated skills and competencies that are acquired through education and work.
+To best serve individuals and employers, Alabama learned early on that what was most critical to matching individuals to jobs was ensuring that the all verified and validated skills and competencies acquired through education and work.
 Therefore, Alabama envisioned a platform that would, on an individual learner basis, serve as a record of validated skills, in addition to linking to credential registry information with assumed skills and credentials that lack any verification or validation to the individual.

 This is critical for two reasons.
 First, because of the variation in individual learning journeys, with learners taking different elective courses and having different work experiences, credential-level verifications inconsistently capture what an individual knows and can do.
 Further, to create a talent marketplace where employers could readily view job seekers’ skills, credential-level verification would not provide the detailed information on skills to create value for employers.

-The Talent Triad collects data to describe credential and individuals’ competencies in two ways:
+The Talent Triad collects data to describe credential and individuals’ skills in two ways:

-- Credentials in the Alabama Credential Registry are tagged to the competencies that the credential desires to provide for individuals.
+1. Credentials in the Alabama Credential Registry are tagged to the skills that the credential desires to provide for individuals.
 This data is collected in the Alabama Credential Registry.

-- Based on individuals’ unique experiences and coursework, individual competencies are logged in the LER which is visualized in the Digital Learner Wallet of each individual.
-This data will include both the individual competencies and proficiency levels attained by individuals, sync’d from education providers’ LMSs.
+2. Based on individuals’ unique experiences and coursework, individual skills are logged in the LER which is visualized in the LER of each individual.
+This data will include both the individual skills and proficiency levels attained by individuals, sync’d from the education and training provider as the source of truth.

-- Once an individual has populated their Digital Wallet with both verified and self-attested credentials, skills and competencies, they can create Digital Resumes, which are the “profiles” a user can opt to share with employers in the Talent Triad.
+3. Once an individual has populated their LER with both verified and self-attested credentials, skills and competencies, they can create Digital Resumes, which are the “profiles” a user can opt to share with employers in the Talent Triad.

 This is certainly a more complex and expensive approach than only verifying and linking to aggregate information about credentials and even verifying core competencies gained by most graduates would be a leap for most systems.
 However, Alabama views this approach as a means of building a true skills-based economy that can be trusted by employers, citizens, and education providers.